g1eny0ung/hugo-theme-dream/docs/params-configurations.md

 `darkNav = true`

-Set the dark top navbar, usually use with `background` or `backgroundImage`.
+Set the dark top navbar, usually use with dark `background` or `backgroundImage`.

 `dark404Button = true`

+> Note: after <https://github.com/g1eny0ung/hugo-theme-dream/commit/b07d6e22183bad58a8498429bc49fca77082533c>, this param is deprecated.
+If you are using the latest version of dream, you can ignore this note.

-Set the dark button in 404 page, usually use with `background` or `backgroundImage`.
+Set the dark button in 404 page, usually use with dark `background` or `backgroundImage`.

+`dark404 = true`

+Set the inverted color in 404 page, usually use with dark `background` or `backgroundImage`.